PTAssembler Documentation

 2. Display

-• Control Point Style.
+• Control Point Settings.
 These options determine the appearance of the control points (and associated text) in the image viewers on the Step 3 screen.
+The "Show image names on Control Point screen tabs" checkbox allows you to display the names of the images on the tabs used to display images on the Step 3 screen.

 • Screen Switching Controls.
 Determines the graphical controls used by PTAssembler to switch between screens.